pattherogue/algo-test/README.md

 ## Acknowledgements

+## Acknowledgements

-The "macro.py" script was created by **John Costa Azevedo**, who also served as the lead innovator for this project.
+The "macro.py" script was created by **[John Costa Azevedo]((https://www.linkedin.com/in/john-azevedo-iii/))**, who also served as the lead innovator for this project.
 We thank John for their significant contribution and leadership.